Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Greenstone carvings mean more than just decoration.
 Shapes can represent courage, growth, strength, or protection.
 Symbols offer guidance and support in everyday life.

-- Represents strength, courage, and growth
+- Representing strength, courage, and growth

-- Offers protection and guidance
+- Offering protection and guidance

-- Reminds wearers of important life lessons
+- Reminding wearers of important life lessons

-1. Koru Symbol Meaning For Growth And Renewal
+1. Koru Symbol Meaning For Growth and Renewal

 Representation of Life Cycles